Harry-young-0/GeTAP/README.md

 ### Plot A2: Number of SNPs after PheWAS search and LD removal

-The same plot as described in A1 but after running the pipeline, thereby removing SNPs that have not been associated with a phenotype in the IEU Open GWAS project PheWAS database ([mecieu](https://gwas.mrcieu.ac.uk/)) or are in linkage disequilibrium ([LDlink](https://ldlink.nih.gov/?tab=home))
+The same plot as described in A1 but after running the pipeline, thereby removing SNPs that have not been associated with a phenotype in the IEU Open GWAS project PheWAS database ([mecieu](https://gwas.mrcieu.ac.uk/)) or that are in linkage disequilibrium ([LDlink](https://ldlink.nih.gov/?tab=home))

 <img src="https://github.com/Hy14913/expression-trait_pipeline/assets/66262215/457bd4c2-9f88-4610-9ca7-77f0759cdf07" width="600" height="400">

 ## Plot A3: Number of SNP-Trait Associations per Tissue (after LD removal)

 An overview of the SNP-Trait Associations (STAs) per tissue group.
-The pipeline aims to match known STAs with expression changes and this plot shows which Tissue Groups the SNPs in those STAs were found in, relative to the direction of expression change.
+The pipeline aims to match known STAs with expression changes.
+This plot shows which Tissue Groups the SNPs in those STAs were found in, relative to the direction of expression change.

 <img src="https://github.com/Hy14913/expression-trait_pipeline/assets/66262215/c946c14d-7820-468a-95ee-0034058f3b8e" width="600" height="400">

-### Plot A4
+### Plot A4: Overview of regulatory regions SNPs are found in
-An overview of which regulatory regions (auto assigned from ensembl) the SNPs outputted from the pipeline are found in.
+An overview of which regulatory regions (auto assigned from ensembl) the SNPs from STAs outputted from the pipeline are found in.

 <img src="https://github.com/Hy14913/expression-trait_pipeline/assets/66262215/223fe739-0ba7-4726-a335-65a1c86fb62a" width="500" height="300">

-### Plot B = Correlation
+### Plot B: Correlation of STAs to number of traits in database
 Correlation of the number of different traits in a Trait Group relative to the total number of different possible traits in the full database.
 An indication of whether the results are due to chance.
 This considers repeated SNP-Trait associations.
 If 100 different SNPs are all associated with LDL, this is recorded as 100 SNP-Trait associations.
 + zoomed version on the 15% x 15% region to avoid big outliers (B2)

 <img src="https://github.com/Hy14913/expression-trait_pipeline/assets/66262215/75587bab-e594-4a15-84c7-01573083fa9c" width="400" height="500">

-### Plot C
+### Plot C: Number of tissues each SNP affects expression in
 A summary of how many tissues each SNP alters gene expression in (from GTEx eQTLs).
 Importantly, this also shows cases where a SNP is associated with a decrease in expression in one tissue and an increase in another.
 Though rare, these could provide further complexity or insight when interpreting the SNP-Trait associations.

 <img src="https://github.com/Hy14913/expression-trait_pipeline/assets/66262215/03d3d006-565e-42bc-97e4-5011f7bba577" width="180" height="1000">

-### Plot D1
+### Plot D1: Number of STAs in Each Traitgroup
 Number of SNP-Trait associations per Trait Group.
 Colour based on Trait Group. i.e. Regardless of direction of expression change, which Trait Groups are affected by SNPs that alter a gene of interests expression.

 <img src="https://github.com/Hy14913/expression-trait_pipeline/assets/66262215/c0d60e4c-8c26-4b4d-94a2-d974f4a487e2" width="540" height="300">

-### Plot D2
+### Plot D2: Proportion of STAs in Each Traitgroup Relative to Database
 Normalised Version of D1 - normalised to the number of possible traits per Trait Group within the database.
 (Number of different traits from SNP-Trait associations per Trait Group)/(Number of possible traits in each Trait Group from Full_trait_database.csv).

 <img src="https://github.com/Hy14913/expression-trait_pipeline/assets/66262215/0e965ab5-5f2b-47a1-b8d1-4addebde261a" width="540" height="300">